rirwin/theft-market/README.md

 Subsequently, these large files in HDFS are processed by Hadoop Streaming with these Python [map-reduce jobs](https://github.com/rirwin/theft-market/tree/master/map-reduce/python).
 This translates the JSON objects to structured, tab-separated files that are used as Hive external tables.
 To create the Hive tables, use the create table script; see external table [creation query](hive/city/create_ext_table_city.q) for an example to create a city table.
 One could also write Pig, Cascading, etc. scripts based on the file structure from nice structure of the Hadoop Streaming processing mentioned above.
 Following that, there are a handful of other ad hoc queries in the [hive directory](hive/city/).
 This concludes progress on the batch processing, deep-dive analytics layer of Theft Market.

-![alt text](img/web_server.png "Web server details") The user is exposed to a simple REST API for getting statistics about particular geographic areas.
+![alt text](img/web_server.png "Web server details")

+The user is exposed to a simple REST API for getting statistics about particular geographic areas.
+The REST call is handed to a combination of Apache (server), WSGI, and Flask.
+Calls are routed in the [Flask](server/WebServer.py) application to calls in [RestCallHandler](server/RestCallHandler.py).

 ## REST API